Virtual reality game: Other VR games

 In its current meaning, "virtual reality" generally has been taken to creating immersion and presence with the player by creating a new visual stimulus (through a VR headset for example) that obscures to real world view.
 This definition distinguishes VR from augmented reality where additional visual information is added atop the real world view.
 A broader definition of virtual reality can be taken to be any application that replaces one or more of the human senses with a virtual one.
 Thus, games featuring any alternative control scheme compared to a typical game controller or keyboard-and-mouse system could be considered as a virtual reality game, where the sense of touch of these traditional controls is replaced with a novel scheme.
 Such games would include those with alternate peripherals such as Dance Dance Revolution and Guitar Hero, or games featuring motion controls such as many Wii-based games.
 However, with the expansion of VR hardware in the 2010s, the use of "virtual reality" to include these types of games has been deprecated.

 Use in healthcare

 Medical researchers have studied the use of virtual reality games in healthcare.
-For example, meta-analyses have demonstrated that virtual reality games could be used for stress management or to improve cognitive and physicial functions among elderly post-stroke patients.
+For example, meta-analyses have demonstrated that virtual reality games could be used for stress management or to improve cognitive and physical functions among elderly post-stroke patients.